US awards $1.2 bln to Oxy, Climeworks-led carbon air capture hubs

 But the young technology needs to become much cheaper to deploy at the scale needed to affect the planet.

-"If we deploy this at scale, this technology can help us make serious headway toward our net zero emissions goals while we are still focused on deploying, deploying, deploying more clean energy at the same time," said Energy Secretary Jennifer Granholm to reporters.
+"If we deploy this at scale, this technology can help us make serious headway toward our net zero emissions goals while we are still focused on deploying, deploying, deploying more clean energy at the same time," Energy Secretary Jennifer Granholm told reporters.

 The grants are the first made by the Energy Department, which got $3.5 billion from Congress to invest in regional DAC hubs from the passage of the bipartisan infrastructure bill.